grafana/tempo/docs/tempo/website/getting-started/traces.md

 : A basic storage for data such as a database, a flat file, or even live references or measurements from a device. dA file, database, or service that provides data.
 For example, traces data is imported into Grafana by configuring and enabling a Tempo data source.

 Exemplar
 : Any data that serves as a detailed example of one of the observations aggregated into a metric.
-An exemplar contains the observed value together with an optional timestamp and arbitrary labels, which are typically used to reference a trace.
+An exemplar contains the observed value together with an optional timestamp and arbitrary trace IDs, which are typically used to reference a trace.

 Log
 : Chronological events, usually text-based, allowing for the diagnosis of problems.
 Logs can provide informational context, such as detailed records of all events during user interactions, for example, when events happen, who used the system, status messages, etc.